ackertyson/vue-dmresource/README.md

 leading slash will typically append to the current URL path; including the protocol usually will allow you to specify the exact URL from start to finish.

+When using named URL parameters in custom methods, verbs `PATCH`, `POST` and `PUT` require that all parameters be contained in the BODY of the request, which is the only required argument to the method (the VueResource `options` object is the optional second argument).
+If your URL parameters can't be included in the BODY, you should use wildcard (?) parameters instead.

-Using named parameters with custom `PUT` methods can be convenient when the value you want to use as the URL parameter is contained in the body of the request.
-In that case, just name your URL parameter the same as the name of the body key which contains that value and it will be parsed automagically.
+Using named parameters with custom `PUT` methods can be convenient when the value(s) you want to use as the URL parameter(s) are contained in the body of the request.
+In that case, just name your URL parameter(s) the same as the name of the body key(s) which contains those values and they will be parsed automagically.

 ##Example component
 ```